turingschool/backend-curriculum-site/module1/lessons/advanced_enumerables.markdown

 **Challenge #2:** Start with a string of one long word (your choice).
 Write a `reduce` block that returns a count of all the letters in the word.

 **Challenge #3:** Given an array of the numbers 1 through ten, use inject to return the sum of all even numbers.

+## WrapUp
+What do zip, group_by, and reduce do?
+What are the gotchas for each?

 ## Additional Reading